Riverside Park (Manhattan): Restoration

 By 1979, NYC Parks was restoring retaining walls and making plans to rehabilitate several playgrounds.
 The failed Westway proposal had inspired a movement to make Riverside Park a designated city landmark, so as to preclude future construction that might take away parkland.
 Advocates petitioned the New York City Landmarks Preservation Commission to make the park an official city landmark.
-They met with success; Riverside Park was designated as a New York City scenic landmark in 1980 and listed on the National Register of Historic Places (NRHP) in 1983.
+Riverside Park was designated as a New York City scenic landmark in 1980 and listed on the National Register of Historic Places (NRHP) in 1983.

 The Friends of Riverside Park organization was formed in March 1979, initially working to plant new trees and stop deterioration of existing trees.
 Their projects included the conservation of 500 endangered Dutch elm trees in Riverside Park.
 The organization soon turned toward preservation-oriented initiatives, successfully working to stop July 4 fireworks shows in the park and plans for a restaurant at the 79th Street Boat Basin.
 The city indicated in 1983 that it planned to refurbish parts of the park, especially the section between 97th and 110th Streets, at a cost of $910,000.
 The park's partial renovation was completed in 1984.
 However, Riverside Park was still in a dilapidated state because of funding shortfalls: it lacked any full-time security, park rangers, or recreation workers, and had a staff of 40 workers for the entire park.
 Throughout the late 20th century, homeless people and drug users would congregate in the park.
 By the 1990s, there were estimated to be between 75 and 325 homeless people living within Riverside Park, including the Freedom Tunnel.

 In 1987, fourteen area cooperatives combined to create the Riverside Park Fund to raise money for maintenance.
 The Fund also sponsored a proposal for a continuous $3 million path that would run the length of the park to the George Washington Bridge, though this path would be delayed through the mid-1990s.
 Starting in 1992, NYC Parks restored the retaining wall within Riverside Park between 98th and 120th Streets.
 By 1994, the Riverside Park Fund was conducting various projects including landscaping, the installation of new playgrounds, and the restoration of existing facilities.
 A dog run was proposed for the Morningside Heights section of the park in 1998, but was canceled after opposition.

 The North River Wastewater Treatment Plant was constructed between 137th and 144th Streets, alongside Riverside Park's northern section, during the late 1980s.
 The 28 acre Riverbank State Park was built atop the plant, opening in 1993.
+Ten Mile River Playground was renovated in 1995 for $450,000.